mpsonntag/scaffolut/README.md

 This is a testing ground for setting up an es2016/vue project with unit testing via Karma, Mocha, Chai, Istanbul, Travis CI, Coveralls and hopefully Appveyor.

+When setting up a CI JavaScript project, maybe the linklist below gives the Questing some pointers into the right direction.

 ### Resources

 #### Unit testing